Author Center

 Keywords

-Authors are required to provide 5 keywords, separated by semicolons.
+Authors are required to provide five (5) keywords for indexing purposes, separated by semicolons.
 It is recommended to use Times New Roman, 12-point font, and to avoid italics or boldface.

 Introduction